 4.What to do with overripe bananas: Cinnamon Roll Spiced Banana Cake

 Can you think of anything better than cinnamon rolls AND banana bread in one?
 I can’t either.
-Take this to your next brunch and EVERYONE will be asking for the recipe of this sweet treat.
-The buttery cinnamon sugar is a perfect accompaniment to the sweet banana flavor and the cream cheese brown butter icing is to die for.
+Take this to your next brunch and EVERYONE will be asking for the recipe for this sweet treat.
+The buttery cinnamon sugar is a perfect accompaniment to the sweet banana flavor and the cream cheese frosting with brown butter icing is to die for.
 Clearly, baking this cake is always a great idea.

 5. What to do with overripe bananas: Strawberry Banana Nice Cream